chris-hypercag/cemc-sherlock-scripts/README.md

 If the number of particles in your particles.star file number in the tens of thousands, the fastest runtimes are achived by selecting `Pre-read all particle into RAM?` and `Use GPU acceleration?` in the `Compute` tab.
 If, however, the number of particles numbers in the hundereds of thousands, pre-reading all particles into RAM may not be possible, in which case select `Copy Particles to scratch directory` and provide the pathway to your scratch directory (e.g. /scratch/users/*username*).

-## MTF Files
+## MTF directory
 Modular transfer function (MTF) curves for the Gatan K3 and Thermo Fisher Falcon 4 for 200kV and 300kV are located in the `mtf` directory.
 The MTF files are used during the RELION import job step.
 The K3 cameras are attached to the Glacios 200kV in Fairchild and Krios G2 300kV (TEM) at SLAC.
 The Falcon 4i camera is attached to the Glacios 200kV in Chem-H and Krios G2 300kV (TEM) at SLAC.

+## CRYOSPARC directory
+Not much to see here yet.
+Just a sbatch script for running the master instance.